SonghuaHu-UMD/PA_Forecast_PGT/README.md

 * Trained models saved at `checkpoint`.
 * Results saved at `Results`.

-The script `1.3-Model_Best_Result_Output.py` is used to transform the best prediction output.
+The script `1.3-Model_Best_Result_Output.py` is used to transform the best prediction output to original scale.